Are Disposable Cameras Worth It?

 How to Get Disposable Camera Pictures on Your Phone

 Almost every lab the processes your negatives will offer scanning services.
-With The Darkroom, you can have your images scanned and they go to a gallery where you can download them onto any device, including your phone.
-I usually opt for higher resolution scans so that when I download them to my phone or tablet, I’m getting an image that’s decent enough quality that it could be printed.
+At our photo lab, you can have your images scanned and they go to a gallery where you can download them onto any device, including your phone.
+Almost every lab offers this same service, but some still send you CD’s or USB sticks.
+Check with your lab before placing your order.
+I usually opt for higher resolution scans so that when I download them to my phone or tablet, I like getting an image that’s decent enough quality that it could be printed and edited a bit.
 You can also purchase a film scanner yourself and scan your negatives.
 It is a little more work but it gives you a little more control over the scans and the final product.

 Simple Use Vs. Single Use Cameras